 “Be sure to water it well when planting it.”
 I say this phrase several times a day to my garden center customers.
 But what does it mean to water well when planting?
 Many plants don’t get a chance to develop the deep vigorous roots they’ll need because of insufficient watering.
 Continue reading to learn how to water new garden plants.

 What Does it Mean to Water Well When Planting?

 Before planting, it is a good idea to observe the drainage of the planting site or do a soil drainage test.
 Ideally, you want your planting site’s soil to drain at a rate of about 1-6” (2.5 to 15 cm.) per hour.
-If the area drains too quickly, you’ll need to amend the soil with organic material or plant only drought tolerant plants.
+If the area drains too quickly, you’ll need to amend the soil with organic materials or plant only drought tolerant plants.
 If the area drains too slowly, or water stays pooled up, you’ll need to amend the soil with organic materials or use plants that tolerate wet soil only.

 Watering depends on several key factors like: